pskenny/notes/Fullscreen Java Terminal Windows.md

   - Blog
   - Blog/Post
 creationDate: 2021-01-06
-modifiedDate: 2025-09-21
+modifiedDate: 2025-12-09
 published: 2021-01-06
 access: Public
+description: Code snippet for writing a TUI in Java using Lanterna
 digitalGarden: Evergreen
-description: Code snippet for writing a TUI in Java using Lanterna
 ---

-> [!warning] Hey, it's you from 2025
+> [!WARNING] Hey, it's you from 2025
 > Don't do this.
 Don't hurt yourself.
 You want to write a [TUI](https://en.wikipedia.org/wiki/Command-line_interface)?
 Don't use Java.
 Use Python or Rust.
 That summer when you thought it was a fun idea is over.

 _tldr:_ Here's a code snippet of a fullscreen terminal window using Lanterna.